TaitoUnited/taito-cli/docs/tutorial/b-software-design.md

 - **Loose coupling:** Aim for loose coupling between different parts by defining a clear contract between the parts, minimizing the number of dependencies and avoiding circular dependencies altogether.
 - **High cohesion:** Aim for high cohesion by putting closely related logic in the same place.
 - **Responsibility:** Name the part according to its responsibility.
-The part should implement only such logic that it's responsible for and nothing else!
+The part should implement only such logic that it's responsible for and nothing else.

 TODO: DRY, KISS, YAGNI, GRASP, SOLID
 TODO: https://jaxenter.com/promising-new-metric-track-maintainability-154195.html